Rrh-Zheng/Universal-Brain-Dynamics/README.md

 # Universal-Brain-Dynamics
 For "A Universal Space of Brain Dynamics for Unveiling Cognitive Transitions and Individual Differences"

+## Data
+The repository does not distribute any raw neuroimaging or third‑party datasets.
+To reproduce the results, you will need to obtain the data from the original sources and respect their usage policies.
+Human Connectome Project (HCP)
+UK Biobank imaging data
+Neuroimaging data from UK Biobank are available by application via the UK Biobank access management system (project application ID as stated in the manuscript).

 # UBD Experiment Guide
 Quick start, data should be in the folder 'dataset':
 For train model: python run.py --net 0
 For test model: python run.py --net 1
 This project switches between different experiment modes through the `net` parameter in `run.py`.
 The current implementation contains only one model class, `Exp_gcn`, and different `net` values correspond to different experiment workflows.
 Matlab code should be executed after run.py or download from Zenodo.

 ## 1. Entry Point